nopara73/ZeroLink/README.md

 ![Generations](http://i.imgur.com/RIwvRvL.png)

 When malicious Alice is detected Tumbler SHOULD ban all the outputs Alice registered with and all their (-1)., 0. and 1. generation related outputs.
-Of course only unspent utxos are needed, spent ones cannot be registered anyway.
+Of course only the ban of unspent utxos are needed, spent ones cannot be registered anyway.
 Tumbler SHOULD also extend the bans to future, not yet created outputs.

-This should be sufficient to prevent most attacker from trying, however a sophisticated attacker could make another transaction, so its outputs falls into the 2. generation, where the ban is not extended.
+This should be sufficient to prevent most attackers from trying, however a sophisticated attacker could make another transaction, so its outputs falls into the 2. generation, where the ban is not extended.
 If such technique is used to distrupt another round the Tumbler SHOULD extend its ban to all generations of outputs from 0. to infinity.
-In this case the 0. generation outputs are not the malicious outputs's generation those are used to disrupt a round the second time, but the first time.
+In this case the 0. generation outputs are not the malicious outputs' generation those are used to disrupt a round the second time, but the first time.

 A ban SHOULD time out after 1 month.